fredmbarros/musical_modernisms_GP-Trio/Guerra-Peixe's Trio for violin, violonce.md

 ![](media/media/image1.jpeg){width="5.076042213473316in" height="1.3807294400699912in"}

-Figura : GUERRA-PEIXE - Trio para violino, violoncelo e piano, 1º mov., compassos 1 a 11.
+Figura: GUERRA-PEIXE - Trio para violino, violoncelo e piano, 1º mov., compassos 1 a 11.

 An increase in chromaticism and polyphonic activity marks the transition from A1' to A2, then reaching the climax of the first group through a series of sequences and imitations.
 Derived from the cell *c* in A1, A2 also marks the passage from D dorian (A1') to F# minor (A2), then leading to B1, in B dorian.
 Finally, B2 brings back the Lydian sound of A1 - to which it shows other interesting resemblances[^15] - but now in the key of A.